 There are advantages to adopting curricular materials at the state level:

-- Contract prices are adhered to for six years (five years for interim adopted materials), which saves money for the schools.
+- Contract prices are adhered to for six years, which saves money for the schools.

 - Publishers are required to lower the price to Idaho if they lower it to any other state after the Idaho contract has been signed.